toddanglin/TeamThing/README.md

 #TeamThing Service API

 ##User Methods
 **Search Users**
-		Notes
 Most standard odata search conventions can be used to search for users.

 <table>
   <tr>